 Many antibacterial cleaners are made with triclosan.
 While triclosan kills most bacteria, it also leaves behind bacteria that are resistant to antibiotics and creates “super bugs.”

+When you’re at home, eco-friendly hand soap and water do a fine job of cleaning your hands.
 If you need to keep your hands clean when you’re on the go, this DIY hand sanitizer uses the CDC-recommended formula for killing germs without triclosan.

 5. Carpet Cleaners